isomerpages/moe-rosyth/_for-parents/Admission Matters.md

 variant: tiptap
 ---
 <h3>Admission Matters</h3>
+<h5>GETTING TO KNOW THE SCHOOL</h5>
+<p>We appreciate your interest in Rosyth School.
+Regrettably, there are no
+plans to organise an open house in 2024.
+We encourage you to explore the wealth of information available on our website to gain a deeper understanding of the unique educational experience we offer and our school history.</p>
+<p>Should you have any specific queries or require further assistance, please
+feel free to reach out to us directly.</p>
+<p></p>
 <h5>APPLICATION FOR PARENT VOLUNTEER (PV) PROGRAMME</h5>
 <p><strong>For Parents of Children born between 2 Jan 2019 and 1 Jan 2020 (both dates inclusive)</strong>
 </p>